Jjeje007/syuppod/README.md

 All logs are autorotate.

-### About git submodule
+### About shared libs

-This project use shared lib from git submodule.
+This project use shared libs from git submodule.
 If you want to automatically pull submodule when you run 'git pull' in git's folder project then you should run:
 ```bash
 git config --global submodule.recurse true